mavryk-network/flexmasa/README.md

 accounts by default.

 ### Transaction Optimistic Rollups

+> **⚠ Warning:** TORU is disabled in protocols Mumbai and Alpha.
+To test this
+> feature, use the limabox box script.

 The `start_toru` command included in the scripts is and implementation of the `flextesa mini-network` with the addition of the option ` --tx-rollup